MartinPham/todo-ddd/README.md

   Scenario: Create new task
     Given There is no task named "Buying sugar"
-     When I create a new task named "Buying sugar" Then The task "Buying sugar" should be created And The status of task "Buying sugar" should be "remaing"
+    When I create a new task named "Buying sugar"
+    Then The task "Buying sugar" should be created
+    And The status of task "Buying sugar" should be "remaining"

   Scenario: Create new task with existed name
-    Given There is a task named "Buying sugar"
+    Given There is a task named "Buying salt"
-     When I create a new task named "Buying sugar" Then The new task "Buying sugar" should not be created
+    When I create a new task named "Buying salt"
+    Then The new task "Buying salt" should not be created
 ```

 ```